 Here are some suggestions for the wives that may not have connected with this article.
 First, I encourage further prayer and study.
 Really dig into the word.
 There is a lot of information online too.
 You might find it helpful to read both complementarian (the belief that gender plays a part in certain leadership roles in the church and home) and egalitarian (the belief that gender does not play a part) viewpoints from many different sources.
 Don’t be afraid to look at them.
 Read as much as needed and measure everything carefully against the standard of the Bible.
 It is God’s word and not anyone else’s, even our own, that we must follow regardless of where it leads.
 Additionally, maybe you could talk with a pastor or older woman in your life.

-Another option is to visit The Titus Cafe, an online community for women connected with Chapter 3 Ministries that I created two years ago.
+Another option is to visit The Titus Cafe, an online community for women that I created a while back.
 I have not promoted it much as there were issues with some of its features and other things were taking my attention.
 But now things have changed (including the name – it use to be Daughters of Sarah), and I believe it can serve us well for connecting in the spirit of Titus 2:3-5.
-A new thread has been started welcoming wives who may have already begun submitting to their husbands in everything out of a sincere conviction that it is the will of God, to share a bit about how that came to be.
-I invite you all to come over and check it out!
+There are two threads for this topic in the board Married Life.
+One of the threads invites wives who may have already begun submitting to their husbands in everything out of a sincere conviction that it is the will of God, to share a bit about how that came to be.
+The other thread is for wives who have not submitted in everything or at all and have questions they would like to discuss.
+I invite you all to come over and check them out!
 Lastly, my contact information is here.
 I’m happy to respond to specific, sincere questions about this topic.